 Even though these plants are small, they have other qualities that make them stand out and catch the eye.

-Rock garden plants are more resistant, hardier, and don't need as much water and sun as normal plants and flowers.
+Rock garden plants are more resistant, hardier, and don’t need as much water and sun as other types of plants and flowers.

 Because of this great quality, they can survive in shady areas as well.

-There are many types of rock plants to choose from, but here are some points you should consider.
+There are many types of rock plants to choose from, but here are some points to consider.